2024 B2B Survey Results

 Sustainability

-This level of transparency is incredibly important for both consumers and companies in terms of encouraging sustainable and ethical business practices, but many organizations will struggle (or already do) to provide such insight because they likely don’t even have it themselves.
+While this level of transparency is incredibly important for both consumers and companies in terms of encouraging sustainable and ethical business practices, many organizations will struggle (or already do) to provide such insight because they likely don’t even have it themselves.
 All of this product information, from raw materials to shipping information to visuals or graphics to warranty and support processes, is scattered across a myriad of internal teams, technologies, suppliers, distributors, and manufacturers.

 But let’s not get too ahead of ourselves; first, why don’t we dive into the basics of supply chain sustainability, and how it can not only positively impact the environment but also your bottom line.